 - When you attend the interview you must bring a copy of your qualifications and your reference/s

 - The College’s admissions department will email you an electronic version of the reference form.
-Please print this and ask your referee to complete it before bringing it along to your interview along with a copy of your relevant proof of entry qualifications.
+Please print this and ask your referee to complete it before bringing it along to your interview along with a copy of your relevant proof of entry qualifications

 - If you are unable to bring these documents to the interview you will be unable to be offered an unconditional offer.

-The interview will take the form of a group interview, where you will be asked to discuss your interests and experience in sport & fitness.
+The interview will take the form of a group interview, where you will be asked to discuss your interests and experience in sport and fitness.
 During the interview, you will hear about the course and then carry out a short written paper.
 Your qualifications and references will be checked followed by a group interview.
 You get the chance to ask any questions about the course.

 After you have attended your interview, you will be informed of the outcome of your interview by email within 1 – 2 weeks.
 The outcome would be one of the following: